 In between washing brushes, you could try safeguarding your complexion even further by making a simple disinfecting spray with about four drops of tea tree oil to about five tablespoons of distilled water.
 This makes just a small batch that I transfer to a tiny, clean spray bottle and keep out of direct sunlight.
 After using my makeup brushes, I simply wipe them down with a tissue and then give them a squirt.
 This extra step helps reduce that daily bacteria and minimize hidden skin wreckers.

 If sponges, cosmetic wedges and beauty blenders are more your thing, then it’s just as important to keep them sterile as well since bacteria can accumulate to avoid such skin wreckers.
-Don’t think your skin isn’t going to suffer by using only one side of a used sponge.
+Don’t think your skin isn’t going to suffer by using only one side of a used sponge, which is another of these skin care myths and misconceptions you want to stop.
 The reason this is a bad move is because bacteria from the previous application already passed through to dirty the clean side that can cause skin problems.

 Instead of gambling with the future of your face, try microwaving your sponges over merely washing them with a gentle shampoo or dish detergent.
 Get a microwave safe dish and pour in some of that shampoo or detergent along with enough water to cover your sponge.
 Next, dunk your sponge thoroughly from all angles while squeezing before redoing the same procedure.
 Afterwards, push the sponge under that water and microwave for about a minute.